 Overview of Berkeley’s public schools

 All visiting mathematicians on account of their Berkeley housing rental lease can enroll their children in Berkeley’s public school.
-Public school is administered by the Berkeley Unified School District and is provided free of cost.
-Berkeley’s diversity, influenced by the presence of the University of Berkeley and its urban culture, is well represented in the schools’ student population, thus offering a different learning experience for children from other countries and other US cities.
+Public school is administered by the Berkeley Unified School District (BUSD) and is provided free of cost.
+Berkeley’s diversity, influenced by the presence of the University of Berkeley and its urban culture, is well represented in the schools’ student population.
+Schools are ethnically diverse: White (32%), African American (24%), Latino (21%), Multi-ethnic/Other (15%) and Asian (8%).
+Students speak more than 40 languages in the home.
+All this offers a different learning experience for children from other countries and other US cities.

 Berkeley’s school district has over 9400 students attending eleven elementary schools (kindergarten to grade 5), three middle schools (grades 6-8), one comprehensive and one alternative high school (grades 9-12).
 Student-teacher ratio average is 20:1 (kindergarten to grade 3), 26:1 (grades 4 & 5), and 28:1 (grades 6-12 in academic classes).